things4u/ESP-1ch-Gateway/README.md

   the gateway through downlink messages (such as setting the SF)
 - Support for ESP32 and RFM95 on 433 MHz
 - Use the SPIFFS for storing .css files
-- Look at CLass B and C support
+- Look at Class B and C support